BDC Hamburger Icon

 To optimize industry-specific systems

-Other uses for decision support systems include projecting the future of a business or to get a bird’s-eye of a company’s performance.
+Other uses for DSSs include projecting a business’s future or gaining a bird’s-eye view of its performance.
 These insights help owners and managers navigate difficult situations better, especially when they have reliable information to predict expenditures and revenues.

 Bottom LineBottom line